faraday-techno/relay-pro/docs/README.md

 # Reported issues
 > Known bugs
 There are no bugs reported at this moment.
 Please report possible bugs and feedback to the below contact info.

+# Privacy Policy
+> Personal user info
+Extension does not use any personally identifiable information regarding the user.

+> Permissions
+Extension will use logged in user information solely for license verification purpose only.
+We do not transfer or sell any of the information that is provided.

+> For more questions
+Please reach out to below contact for more information.

 # Contact
 > Contact information: